 Tabletop role-playing games, wargames, boardgames and live action role-playing events all have scheduled events or free-play spaces, or both, available at Breakoutcon.

-For RPG events, LARP events, Guest Boardgaming events and Tournaments, we recommend you sign up in advance after you have bought your ticket.
-You can find our schedule here.
+For RPG events, Guest Boardgaming events and Tournaments, we recommend you sign up in advance after you have bought your ticket.
+You can find our schedule here (available soon).

 Certain events, may be restricted due to content.
 Some roleplaying games may be labeled as ‘family friendly’, perfect for those younger gamers.

-In addition to family friendly RPGs, we do have a dedicated Family Gaming Hall, which you can find more about here.
+In addition to family friendly RPGs, we do have a dedicated Family Gaming Hall.
 Each child must be accompanied by an adult if they are 12 and under to enter the Family Gaming Hall.
 There are no daycare/drop off areas for children, and all children under 15 must have a parent/guardian present to enter the convention proper.

 The bring and buy auction is a place to sell your unwanted games, and buy some new favourites.
 It will be held on the Saturday of Breakout and you will need a badge to attend.
 Find more about the auction here.